The Magis High School Program

 To Join or For More Information about the Magis High School Program

-Please email Mr. Brian Davis, Associate Director of Equity and Inclusion, at firstname.lastname@example.org to enroll in the Magis Program or for more information.
+Please email Ms. Maricel Hernandez, Director of Community Engagement and Belonging, at email@example.com to enroll in the Magis Program or for more information.

-The Magis Center is a safe space for all, irrespective of difference.
-We provide students with a variety of resources and experiences that support their social-cultural and identity development, including but not limited to: Magis First-Year Retreat, Film Days, Meet & Greets, Community Building Activities, Workshops, Conferences and Presentations.
+The Office of Belonging, Equity, and Excellence is a safe space for all, irrespective of difference.
+We provide students with a variety of resources and experiences that support their social-cultural and identity development, including but not limited to: Magis First-Year Retreat, Film Days, Meet and Greets, Community Building Activities, Workshops, Conferences and Presentations.

 Preparation for College Entrance